typedb/typedb-docs/_08-schema/01-concepts.md

 <div class="alert">
 [Note]
-The relationships that relates to the roles `employer` and `employee` has not yet been defined.
+The relationship that relates to the roles `employer` and `employee` jas not yet been defined.
 We will soon learn how to [define a relationship](#defining-a-relationship).
 </div>

 ### Subtyping an entity